MarcelGarus/server/blog/draft-kakuro.md

 ---

 **Edit:**
-There are some more solution attempts in the repo, but their performance is somewhat unreliable.
+There are some more solution attempts in [the repo](https://github.com/MarcelGarus/kakuro), but their performance is somewhat unreliable.
 The fastest one solves the Kakuro from the book in 89&nbsp;ms, but runs out of memory on the 30&times;30 Kakuro.

 ## Todo

-- inline todos
 - proof read
-- Title case
-- Grammarly
-- Code highlighting
-- tables with unit highlighting
 - fix read time for this article manually